edgio-docs/edgio-docs/guides/applications/v7/security/security_applications.md

     | 3        | Main Site                  | `www.example.com` | Default      |
     | 4        | All Sites                  | Default           | Default      |

+    Reordering these configurations would drastically how your traffic is screened.

     -   By default, a Security App configuration applies to all requests.
 If the `All Sites` Security App configuration were moved to the first position, then it would screen all requests and prevent your other Security App configurations from being applied to your traffic.
     -   If you were to swap the `Scripts` Security App configuration with `Main Site`, then the `Main Site` Security App configuration would screen all requests for `www.example.com`.
-The `Scripts` security configuration would never be applied to your traffic.
+Your traffic would never be screened by the `Scripts` security configuration.

 -   Reorder Security App configurations by dragging the desired configuration's <Image inline src="/images/v7/icons/drag.png" /> icon to the desired position.